-Guam is an organized, unincorporated territory of the United States located in the Micronesia subregion of the western Pacific Ocean.
-Hagåtña is its capital, while Dededo is the most populous village.
-Guam represents the westernmost point and territory of the U.S. and is the largest and southernmost island in the Mariana Islands and the largest in Micronesia.
-As of 2022, Guam's population was 168,801, with Chamorros being the largest ethnic group.
-The territory covers 210 square miles and has a population density of 775 per square mile.
+Guam is an organized, unincorporated territory of the United States located in the western Pacific Ocean within the Micronesia subregion.
+Its capital is Hagåtña, while Dededo is its most populous village.
+Guam is the westernmost point and territory of the United States.
+It is the largest and southernmost island in the Mariana Islands and the largest island in Micronesia.
+With a population of 168,801 in 2022, Chamorros form the largest ethnic group.
+The territory spans 210 square miles, resulting in a population density of 775 per square mile.

-In 1900, a devastating typhoon caused major damage on Guam.
+In 1900, a typhoon caused major damage on Guam.

-On December 10, 1914, the SMS Cormoran, a German armed merchant raider, sought port at Apra Harbor on Guam due to a coal shortage.
+On December 10, 1914, the SMS Cormoran, a German armed merchant raider, sought port at Apra Harbor due to a coal shortage after being pursued by the Japanese.

-On the morning of April 7, 1917, word reached Guam that the U.S. Congress had declared war on Germany, leading to the attempted surrender of the Cormoran.
+On the morning of April 7, 1917, news reached Guam by telegraph cable that the U.S. Congress had declared war on Germany.
+The Naval Governor of Guam demanded the surrender of the SMS Cormoran.

-In 1917, the crew of the SMS Cormoran were interned as the United States refused to supply provisions for the ship to reach a German port.
+In 1917, the ship SMS Cormoran and its crew were interned after the United States refused to provide sufficient provisions for the ship to reach a German port.

 In 1925, the Rota Latte Stone Quarry, a possible source for latte stones, was discovered on Rota.